 We take steps not only to minimise the risk of slavery in our own organisation but also in our supply chains.

-The University is organised into five academic Schools for learning, teaching and research spread across four campuses in the west of Scotland and one in London.
+The University is organised into four academic Schools for learning, teaching and research spread across four campuses in the west of Scotland and one in London.

 Our purpose is to change lives, transform communities and encourage enterprise through outstanding, distinctive and higher education.
 Our focus is on personalised learning experiences supported by internationally recognised research.
 UWS graduates will be work-ready and contribute locally and globally.

-We inform staff of our zero-tolerance approach to slavery and human trafficking by circulating our Modern Slavery Statement in the UWS e-bulletin each year.
-To further promote understanding and awareness, the Legal Services Team will also roll out a series of compliance workshops to staff this year, which will include a segment on the Modern Slavery Act.
+We inform staff of our zero-tolerance approach to slavery and human trafficking by circulating our Modern Slavery Statement in the UWS e-bulletin twice a year.
+To further promote understanding and awareness, the Legal Services Team have delivered a Modern Slavery Workshop in 2019 to members of staff in roles deemed to be higher risk and offered these on an optional basis to all UWS staff.

-Procurement Regulations & Sustainability training is available through APUC (Advanced Procurement for Universities and Colleges) and will be completed by all members of our Procurement team by the end of 2018.
+Procurement Regulations & Sustainability training is available through APUC (Advanced Procurement for Universities and Colleges) and has been completed by all members of the Procurement Team.
+By the end of 2019, all members of the Procurement Team will have completed the HEPA training on Protecting Human Rights in the Supply Chain.

 We publish a number of policy statements, underpinned by procedures and guidance documents, which support our commitment to human rights and set out steps that we will take to combat modern slavery and human trafficking.
-This University’s policies and procedures have been comprehensively reviewed in 2018 and include our:
+This University’s policies and procedures are reviewed each year and include our:

 Our commitment to workplace rights is set out in our People and Organisational Development Policy Statement.
 We also publish a range of procedures setting out our approach to well-being at work, diversity and inclusion; and health and safety.